Norm Macdonald Was Fired From SNL Over O.J. Jokes. Now He’s ‘Not Completely Sure’ He’s Guilty.

 “In a sworn deposition this week, O.J.
 Simpson claimed that he never beat, choked, or hit his ex-wife with a closed or open fist.
 Luckily for O.J., lawyers forgot to ask if he had ever cut her head off.”

-And of course there was his opening line on the first show back after the verdict came in: “Well, it's official: murder is now legal in the state of California.”
+And of course there was his opening the line on the first show back after the verdict came in: “Well, it’s official: Murder is now legal in the state of California.”

 But as Macdonald tells The Daily Beast now, he has started to think differently about the original double-murder trial that still captivates the nation to this day.
 “I’m not completely sure he’s guilty anymore,” he asserts, before adding, “I’m almost completely sure, but I’m not completely sure.”

-Macdonald points to the popular—and regularly debunked—conspiracy theory that Simpson’s son Jason committed the murders, because, as he says, “They had the same DNA.”
+Macdonald points to the popular—and regularly debunked—conspiracy theory that Simpson’s son Jason committed the murders, because, as he he says, “They had the same DNA.”
 He then adds, “I don’t know much about DNA.”

 “You know how O.J. was the greatest rusher in the history of the NFL?”
 Macdonald asks, setting up a joke.
 “I guess I was the greatest rusher-to-judgment.”

-“I feel sorry for the victims of the double-murder,” Macdonald adds, in a fleeting moment of sincerity.
+“I feel sorry for the victims of the double murder,” Macdonald adds, in a fleeting moment of sincerity.
 “Although I guess I was a victim also.
 I guess there were three victims that night.
-Nicole Simpson, some waiter and me.”
+Nicole Simpson, some waiter, and me.”

-Stay tuned for our full conversation, including the time Macdonald and Kato Kaelin ran into Simpson on a golf course, his thoughts about how Jimmy Fallon and Saturday Night Live are handling the Trump presidency and what it was like to interview David Letterman and Caitlyn Jenner for his show.